I travel continuously, and I see many cities, but there is nowhere like London.” Norman Foster Click To Tweet

 The hotels also have a wide range of conference rooms with internet and video conferencing capabilities.
 There is also a wide range of conference events like round table lunches, coffees or dinners.

 The hotels are usually clustered around tourist attractions and other major events locations, such as stadiums.
 For instance, there are over 40 hotels around the Emirates stadium.

-Many hotel resorts in London are in proximity of the most famous attractions for tourists such as: the Big Ben, which is one of London’s very recognized landmark, the HMS Belfast, which is a big ship used throughout world war II, House of Parliament situated at Westminster in the centre of London, Hyde Park and theatres, the British Museum that showcases drawings and paintings, the Science Museum, the Tower of London located along the River Thames, and the London Zoo, one of other attractions.
+Many hotel resorts in London are in proximity of the most famous attractions for tourists such as the Big Ben, which is one of London’s very recognised landmark, the HMS Belfast, which is a big ship used throughout world war II, House of Parliament situated at Westminster in the centre of London, Hyde Park and theatres, the British Museum that showcases drawings and paintings, the Science Museum, the Tower of London located along the River Thames, and the London Zoo, one of the other attractions.